The $100,000 UX of ... Bulls?

 Show Actions

-To reduce cognitive load, pages were limited to a maximum of three actions.
-Usability testing quickly confirmed this was essential for clarity and decision-making.
-Earlier versions with more actions consistently led to hesitation and errors.
+To solve this, pages were limited to a maximum of three actions to reduce cognitive load.
+Usability testing confirmed this was the ideal balance for clarity, functionality, and decision-making.

 Show Actions

-To reduce cognitive load, pages were limited to a maximum of three actions.
-Usability testing quickly confirmed this was essential for clarity and decision-making.
-Earlier versions with more actions consistently led to hesitation and errors.
+To solve this, pages were limited to a maximum of three actions to reduce cognitive load.
+Usability testing confirmed this was the ideal balance for clarity, functionality, and decision-making.

 Show Actions

-To reduce cognitive load, pages were limited to a maximum of three actions.
-Usability testing quickly confirmed this was essential for clarity and decision-making.
-Earlier versions with more actions consistently led to hesitation and errors.
+To solve this, pages were limited to a maximum of three actions to reduce cognitive load.
+Usability testing confirmed this was the ideal balance for clarity, functionality, and decision-making.

 Show Actions

-To reduce cognitive load, pages were limited to a maximum of three actions.
-Usability testing quickly confirmed this was essential for clarity and decision-making.
-Earlier versions with more actions consistently led to hesitation and errors.
+To solve this, pages were limited to a maximum of three actions to reduce cognitive load.
+Usability testing confirmed this was the ideal balance for clarity, functionality, and decision-making.

 Mid-fi Confirmation Pages